SSWConsulting/SSW.Rules.Content/rules/use-chatgpt-to-write-a-rule/rule.md

 Your first response should be: ‘What is the title of the rule and what are the main points to cover?
 When you give this information, I will write the rule.’
 Then once you have the information, write the rule (don't copy my points word for word - improve on them).

-Please give me the specific markdown code, in one code box, that I will need to copy and paste into my website. i.e. don't bold thing, instead give me "\*\*the thing\*\*"
+Please give me the specific markdown code, in one code box, that I will need to copy and paste into my website.
 :::

 **Figure:** You can use a subsequent prompt to ask for the rule in plain text, too!